Johnny122133/Mitschriften_Uni/README.md

 ## ToDo
 + translate python package comments to english
 + add formulas and further comments to python package
-+ create python package Readme with settup and usage guide
++ improve python package Readme with settup and usage guide
++ add runden to pyhton package

 ## Rules
 1. Read the README